Regret-Optimal Filtering for Prediction and Estimation: Numerical examples

 We start with a simple scalar system to illustrate the results.
-For scalar systems, $T_K(z)$ is a 1-by-2 vector so we have that
+Consider a stable state-space with $F=0.9$ and $H=L=G=1$.
+We construct for this state-space the optimal $\mathcal H_2$, $\mathcal H_\infty$, and non-causal estimators, as well as the regret-optimal estimators.
+For scalar systems, $T_K(z)$ is a vector so \eqref{eq:def_frob_freq} simplifies as

-Consider now a simple stable scalar state-space with $F=0.9$, $H=L=G=1$.
-For such a system, we have constructed the optimal $H_2$, $H_\infty$, and non-causal estimators, as well as the regret-optimal estimator.
-Plotting the value of $\|T_K(e^{j\omega})\|^2$, as a function of frequency, is quite illuminating as it allows one to assess and compare the performance of the respective estimators across the full range of input disturbances.
-This is done in Figure \ref{fig:09allestimators}.
+In Fig. \ref{fig:09allestimators}, we plot $\|T_K(e^{j\omega})\|^2$ as a function of frequency for all estimators in the causal scenario.
+This is insightful as it allows one to assess and compare the performance of the estimators across the full range of input disturbances.
+Also, the precise norms for the causal and strictly causal scenarios are summarized in Table~\ref{table}.

-As can be seen, the non-causal estimator outperforms the other three estimators across all frequencies.
-The $H_2$ estimator minimizes the Frobenius norm, i.e., the average performance over iid $w$, which is the area under the curve.
-However, in doing so, it sacrifices the worst-case performance and so has a relatively large peak at low frequencies.
-The $H_\infty$ estimator minimizes the operator norm, i.e., the worst-case performance, which is the peak of the curve.
-(Here we can see that the $H_\infty$-optimal estimator has the same peak as the non-causal estimator meaning that it attains the same worst-case performance.)
-However, in doing so, it sacrifices the average performance and has a relatively large area under the curve.
-Recall that the regret-optimal estimator aims to mimic the non-causal behavior.
-In doing so, it achieves the best of both worlds: it has an area under the curve that is close to that of the $H_2$-optimal estimator (0.6 vs 0.65), and it has a peak that significantly improves upon the the peak of the $H_2$-optimal estimator.
-The precise norms are presented in Table \ref{table}.
+It can be observed in Fig. \ref{fig:09allestimators} that the non-causal estimator outperforms the causal estimators across all frequencies.
+The $\mathcal H_2$ estimator minimizes the Frobenius norm (i.e., the integral above).
+However, in doing so, it sacrifices the worst-case performance and it has a relatively large peak at low frequencies.
+The $\mathcal H_\infty$ estimator minimizes the operator norm, i.e., the worst-case performance, which is the peak of its curve (we can see that the $\mathcal H_\infty$ filter attains the minimal $\mathcal H_\infty$ norm since its peak coincides with that of the non-causal estimator).
+However, in doing so, it sacrifices the average performance measured by the integral.
+The regret-optimal estimator achieves the best of both worlds by minimizing the largest error deviation from the non-causal filter: its integral is close to that of the $\mathcal H_2$-optimal estimator ($0.6$ vs $0.65$), and it has a peak that significantly improves upon the peak of the $\mathcal H_2$-optimal estimator.
+We also note in Fig. \ref{fig:09allestimators} that the regret-optimal filter always achieves a smaller cost from either the $\mathcal H_2$ or the $\mathcal H_\infty$ filters.
+This behaviour will be illustrated in the time-domain simulations of the next example.